-Sviatoslav Rosov, PhD, CFA, is an analyst in the capital markets policy group at CFA Institute.
+Sviatoslav Rosov, PhD, CFA, is Director, Capital Markets Policy EMEA at CFA Institute.
 He is responsible for developing research projects, policy papers, articles, and regulatory consultations that advance CFA Institute policy positions, focusing on market structure and wider financial market integrity issues.

 CFA Institute FinTech survey results suggest investment managers are hesitant to deploy fintech solutions with uncertain cost-benefit tradeoffs.